Code-Institute-Submissions/Python-Essentials---Battleships/README.md

 - [PyFiglet](https://pypi.org/project/pyfiglet/0.7/) - Figlet was used to render some print text in the terminal through an illustrative font style, adding some visual elements to the text.
 - [OS](https://docs.python.org/3/library/os.html) - used to clear the terminal at various points within the game logic, in an IDE this will clear the terminal output, with heroku this will move the text currently printed in the terminal out of sight and above new text to be printed.
 - [Itertools](https://docs.python.org/3/library/itertools.html) -.product was used to refactor a statement iterating through lists into a faster and more code effficient solution by locating the cartesian product of the given iterators.
+- [Linestats](https://github.com/fpavogt/linestats) - Used to count the number of Code lines, Docstrings, Comments and empty lines seperately within the module, printing percentages and figures to the terminal with